 Traveling with Cremated Remains

-Many airlines will allow you to transport cremated remains, but not all.
-Check with your airline beforehand for their rules regarding transporting human cremains.
-The airlines that allow you to bring the cremated remains with you will designate whether they allow carrying them as air cargo, checked luggage or as carry-on.
+Many airlines will allow you to transport cremated remains, but check with your airline beforehand about their rules and whether they allow carrying the remains as air cargo, checked luggage or carry-on.

 - Review the Transportation Security Administration (TSA) requirements which mandate that the container or urn be able to be scanned.
-The TSA will not permit a container which returns an “opaque image” through security under any circumstances.
+The TSA will not permit a container that returns an “opaque image” through security.

-- Even after complying with all regulations, it is important to arrive earlier than usual to allow enough time for security clearance or you could miss your flight.
+- Even after complying with all regulations, it is important to arrive earlier than usual to allow enough time for security clearance so you don’t miss your flight.

-- When going through security, in addition to your airline documents and personal ID, show the Death Certificate, Certificate of Cremation, other funeral related documentation and attach a copy to the container or urn.
+- When going through security, in addition to your airline documents and personal ID, show the death certificate, certificate of cremation, and other funeral-related documentation; attach a copy to the container or urn.

-- Take the time to check with a licensed funeral director both at your origin of travel and your destination to determine if there are local regulations that you must consider.
+- Check with a licensed funeral director both at your origin of travel and your destination to determine if there are local regulations that you must consider.

-Traveling internationally is a lot more complicated and will take some research on your part.
-Every country has different policies regarding the transport of cremains.
+Traveling internationally is more complicated and will take some research on your part.
+Every country has different policies regarding the transport of cremated remains.

-Germany requires that cremated remains can only be sent to a licensed cemetery and only a licensed funeral director can send them, so you would have to follow that regulation strictly.
+Germany, for instance, requires that cremated remains can only be sent to a licensed cemetery, and only a licensed funeral director can send them.
+Some advice to start your research:

-- Your first step is to contact the embassy for the country you are taking cremated remains to or from.
+- First, contact the embassy for the country you are taking cremated remains to or from.
 Ask about their specific rules and legal requirements.
 Don’t rely on a website.
 Policies can change with world conditions.

-- Ask the embassy contact if the country you will be entering has additional authorizations that are required.
+- Ask the embassy contact if the country you will be entering will require additional authorizations.
 If so, ask if the embassy can provide you with the forms or if you will have to contact a licensed funeral director or an attorney to comply with the country’s laws.

 Transportation Security Guidelines

-The TSA staff will never open an urn or container containing cremated remains, even if you give them permission to.
-If the TSA cannot properly scan the container that the cremains are stored in, they will not allow you to transport them by air and you will have to ship them by USPS registered mail.
+The TSA staff will never open an urn or container containing cremated remains, even if you give them permission.
+If the TSA cannot properly scan the container in which the cremated remains are stored, they will not allow you to transport them by air and you will have to ship them by U.S. Postal Service registered mail.

 Some Helpful Suggestions:

-- Store the ashes in a temporary container that can be scanned while traveling and then transfer the cremains into an urn or other container of your choice after reaching your destination.
+- Store the ashes in a temporary container that can be scanned while traveling, and then transfer the cremains into an urn or other container after reaching your destination.

 - Urns that can be scanned include cardboard, cloth, fiberboard, and most wooden urns, plastic and transparent glass.
-Ask your funeral director for suggestions.
-Scan-able urns are certified as airport travel safe.
+Ask your funeral provider for suggestions on urns that are certified as airport-travel safe.

-- Urns that cannot be scanned are those made of stone, granite, some ceramics and metal as these materials cannot be scanned by airport security.
+- Urns that cannot be scanned are those made of stone, granite, some ceramics, and metal.

-If transporting a urn that cannot be scanned, consider putting the cremains in a plastic bag within the urn so that the items can be properly scanned and meet TSA requirements.
+- If transporting an urn that cannot be scanned, consider putting the cremated remains in a plastic bag inside the urn so that the items can be properly scanned and meet TSA requirements.